Klickitat County, Washington

 Klickitat County is a county located in the U.S. state of Washington.
-As of the 2020 census, the population was 22,735.
+As of the 2020 census, its population was 22,735.
 The county seat and largest city is Goldendale.
-The county is named after the Klickitat tribe.
+The county is named after the Klickitat tribe and contains part of the Yakama Indian Reservation.

 History

 Klickitat County was created out of Walla Walla County on December 20, 1859.
-Samuel Hill was an early promoter of the area, promoting better roads and building local landmarks such as a war memorial replica of Stonehenge (Maryhill Stonehenge) and a mansion that would become the Maryhill Museum of Art.
+Samuel Hill was an early promoter of the area, promoting better roads and building local landmarks such as a war-memorial replica of Stonehenge (Maryhill Stonehenge) and a mansion that would become the Maryhill Museum of Art.
 The Sam Hill Memorial Bridge across the Columbia River is named after him.